Where do I begin to make the right health care decisions for my family member or myself?

 Do you allow pets to visit?

 Yes.
 Pets need to be house broken, well behaved and on a leash.
+Written proof of current vaccination must be given to the infection control nurse prior to animal visitation.

 Can my family dine with me at the facility?